When you think burgers the classic beef hamburger is the first thing that comes to mind and I don’t blame you, they’re iconic and delicious!

 - It takes 30-minutes to make from start to finish.

 - The shaped patties freeze beautifully for future use.

 - It’s made using whole chicken breast and almond flour along with cheese for a high protein kick!

-To make your chicken patties you’ll need the following
+To make your burgers you’ll need the following:

 - Ground Chicken: You can easily make your own ground chicken if you have a grinder

 - Cheese: I’m using a cheddar that is cut into small cubes

 - Red Onion: or yellow or white or even shallots, finely diced

 - Blanched Almond Flour: or almond meal.
 Opt for a super fine grind.
 The use of almond flour adds both fat, moisture and acts as a binder to keep your patties together

 - Fresh Herbs and Spices: I’m using Himalayan salt, ground black pepper, smoked paprika, grated garlic, thyme, dill, oregano, and chives.
 But you can add in or omit any herb and spice of your choosing